VenusKomet/VenusKomet/README.md

-- 👋 Hi, I’m @VenusKomet
-- 👀 I’m interested in learning new things and applying new knowledge.
-- 🌱 I’m currently learning Python, Java, JS.
+- 🌱 I’m currently learning Python, Java, JS, php.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 VenusKomet/VenusKomet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.